Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

-Software Engineering can be taken as a specialisation in the Bachelor of Engineering (BE).
+Software Engineering can be taken as a specialisation in the Bachelor of Engineering with Honours BE(Hons).

-Software Engineering students must complete the following components to obtain their BE (SWEN):
+Software Engineering students must complete the following components to obtain their BE(Hons) in Software Engineering.

-This consists of the following courses, which provide the necessary foundation for a BE (SWEN):
+This consists of the following courses, which provide the necessary foundation for a BE(Hons) (SWEN):